-- We still need a criterion which enables us to: - estimate how much an app could be a threat for the users' privacy? - Privacy risk score is a metric which is: - obtained regarding the crowdsourcecomments analysis implementation of a prototype using (e.g. using machine learning techniques) to identify the context and usage of the application as well as privacy related comments and ultimately provide a privacy risk score.
+- estimate how much an app could be a threat for the users' privacy? - Privacy risk score is a metric which is: - obtained regarding the analysis of the comments

+- An extensive literature review - implementation of a prototype using (e.g. using machine learning techniques) to identify the context and usage of the application as well as privacy related comments and ultimately provide a privacy risk score.